 We first examined the pattern of homologies that emerged when comparing mouse and human brain regions on the basis of their gene expression profiles.
 We constructed a gene expression common space using widely available data sets from the Allen Institute for Brain Science: the Allen Mouse Brain Atlas (AMBA) (Lein et al. 2007) and the Allen Human Brain Atlas (AHBA) (Hawrylycz et al. 2012).
 These data sets provide whole-brain coverage of expression intensity for thousands of genes in the mouse and human genomes.
 For our purposes we filtered these gene sets to retain only mouse-human homologous genes.
 This subset was obtained using the NCBI HomoloGene system (Reference).
 Prior to analysis, we ran both data sets through a preprocessing pipeline that included quality control checks, normalization procedures, and aggregation of the expression values under a set of atlas labels (see Materials and methods).
 The result was a gene expression blueprint in either species, describing the normalized expression of 2624 homologous genes across 67 mouse regions and 88 human regions (How were these obtained?).
 We quantified the degree of similarity between all pairs of mouse and human regions in these blueprints using the Pearson correlation coefficient, resulting in a mouse-human similarity matrix (Figure 1, panel A).

 As described previously by Myers (Myers 2017), we find that the similarity matrix exhibits broad patterns of positive correlation values between the mouse and human brains.
 These clusters of similarity correspond to coarse neuroanatomical regions that are generally well-defined in both species.
 For instance, we observe that the mouse isocortex is broadly similar to the human cerebral cortex, with the exception of the hippocampal formation, which forms a unique cluster.
 Similarly the mouse and human cerebellar hemispheres cluster together, while the cerebellar nuclei are set apart.
 These broad clusters of similarity are evident in the correlation matrix, but the ability to resolve regional matches on a finer scale is limited when using all homologous genes in this way.
 This is especially true for regions within the cortex and the cerebellum, which exhibit a high degree of internal homogeneity.
 For instance, the similarity profiles of the human precentral gyrus and cuneus both exhibit a plateau of similarity to the mouse isocortex.
 Within this plateau, the profiles of the two seeds are similar.
 The same is true of cerebellar cortical regions, such as the human crus 1, which is broadly similar to all regions in the mouse cerebellar cortex (Figure 1, panels B and C).
-Thus the regional expression patterns of mouse-human homologous genes can be used to identify general similarities between the brains of the two species, but the ability to identify finer scale matches is limited.
+Thus the regional expression patterns of mouse-human homologous genes can be used to identify general similarities between the brains of the two species even using a simple correlation measure, but the ability to identify finer scale matches might require a more subtle approach.

 Results 2 (Placeholder title)